Parallel Weighted Random Sampling: Preliminaries

 \subsection{Bucket-Based Sampling}

-The basic idea behind several solutions of Problem~\POne is to build a table of $m=\Th{n}$ buckets where each bucket represents a total weight of $W/m$.
-Sampling then selects a random bucket uniformly at random and uses the information stored in the bucket to determine the actual item.
-If item weights differ only by a constant factor, we can simply store one item per bucket and use rejection sampling to obtain constant expected query time (see, \eg Devroye~\cite{devroye1986}, Olken \etal~\cite{olken1995survey}).
+The basic idea behind several solutions to problem~\POne is to build a table of $m\in\Th{n}$ buckets where each bucket represents a total weight of $\Oh{W/m}$.
+Sampling then chooses a bucket uniformly at random and uses the information stored in the bucket to determine the actual item \cite{devroye1986,olken1995survey}.
+For example, if item weights differ only by a constant factor $a$, we can use $n$ buckets of width $aW/m$ and simply store one item per bucket.
+Then we can use rejection sampling to obtain constant expected query time.
+We use this method in \cref{kwith}.
+In \cref{ss:succinct} we describe another method based on rejection sampling that uses $\leq 2n$ buckets of width $W/n$, splitting each item between $\ceil{nw_i/W}$ buckets.

-Deterministic sampling with only a single memory probe is possible using Walker's alias table method \cite{walker1977alias}, and its improved construction due to Vose~\cite{vose1991alias}.
-An alias table consists of $m\Is n$ buckets where bucket $b[i]$ represents some part $w_i'$ of the weight of item $i$.
-The remaining weight of the heavier items is distributed to the remaining capacity of the buckets such that each bucket only represents one other item (the \emph{alias} $a_i$).
-Algorithm~\ref{alg:vose} gives high-level pseudocode for the approach proposed by Vose.
+Sampling in worst-case constant time with only a single memory probe is possible using Walker's alias table method \cite{walker1977alias}, and its improved construction due to \citet{vose1991alias}.
+An alias table consists of $m\Is n$ buckets of capacity $W/n$ each, where bucket $b[i]$ represents some part $w_i'$ of the weight of item $i$.
+We have $w_i'=w_i$ for \emph{light} items with weight $w_i\leq W/n$.
+The remaining weight $w_i-w_i'$ of the \emph{heavy} items with $w_i>W/n$ is distributed to the remaining capacity $W/n-w_i'$ of the buckets such that each bucket only represents at most one other item (the \emph{alias} $a_i$).
+Algorithm~\ref{alg:vose} gives high-level pseudocode for the approach proposed by Vose, storing $w_i'$ and $a_i$ as $b[i].w$ and $b[i].a$, respectively.
 The items are first classified into light and heavy items.
-Then the heavy items are distributed over light items until their residual weight drops below $W/n$.
-They are then treated in the same way as light items.

-To sample an item, pick a bucket index $r$ uniformly at random, toss a biased coin that comes up heads with probability $w_r' n/W$, and return $r$ for heads, or $b[r].a$ for tails.
+Each heavy item is distributed over light items until its residual weight drops below $W/n$.
+It is then treated in the same way as a light item.
+To sample an item from an alias table, pick a bucket index $r$ uniformly at random, toss a biased coin that comes up heads with probability $w_r' \cdot n/W$, and return item $r$ for heads, or its alias $a_r$ for tails.